CliffordAnderson/CS1000/readme.md

 ### Absences

-Class participation is an important component of this course and more than two unexcused absences may negatively impact your grade.
+Class participation is an important component of this course and more than two absences may negatively impact your grade.
 Please consult me in advance if you need to miss more than two class sessions.

 ### Academic Integrity